Top 8 ERP Software Vendors

 Why Do I Need An ERP Vendor?

 Since ERP software is built to help a company succeed, there are plenty of top ERP vendors that can help ensure your investment pays dividends.
-As of 2018, the ERP software market was valued at $35.81 billion.
-This number was projected to grow up to $78.40 billion by 2026; growing at a rate of 10.2% each year.
+As of 2020, the ERP software market was valued at $43.72 billion.
+This number was projected to grow up to $117.09 billion by 2030; growing at a rate of 10.0% each year.
 Due to the size of the market, there is an overwhelming number of ERP vendors that can act as experts in your industry.

 Which ERP vendors will work best for you?
 It might be easy to look at a list of the world’s largest software companies by revenue and market capitalization, but that doesn’t tell you which ERP vendor would work for your unique needs.

-Whether you are a mom and pop store ready to take your business to the next level, or a large business with multiple brick and mortar locations, many top software developers have a large network of specialized value-added resellers (VARs) that can help you through the sale, setup, and future support.
-If you follow the do’s and dont’s of selecting an ERP vendor, you’ll be prepared when deciding between your top few choices.
+Whether you are a mom-and-pop store ready to take your business to the next level or a large business with multiple brick-and-mortar locations, many top software developers have a large network of specialized value-added resellers (VARs) that can help you through the sale, setup, and future support.
+If you follow the dos and don’ts of selecting an ERP vendor, you’ll be prepared when deciding between your top few choices.

 In no particular order, we’ve compiled our list of the top ERP vendors.
-These companies were chosen due to their market presence, the number of available solutions they have, and their appeal to a multitude of users and industries.
+These companies were chosen due to their market presence, the number of available solutions they offer, and their appeal to a multitude of users and industries.

 Top ERP Vendor: Microsoft